 Kalexate Side Effects

-Note: This page contains information about the side effects of sodium polystyrene sulfonate.
-Some of the dosage forms included on this document may not apply to the brand name Kalexate.
+Note: This document contains side effect information about sodium polystyrene sulfonate.
+Some dosage forms listed on this page may not apply to the brand name Kalexate.

-Applies to sodium polystyrene sulfonate: oral powder for suspension, oral suspension
+Applies to sodium polystyrene sulfonate: powder, powder for suspension, suspension.

 - Bloody vomit